laabratory/laabratory.github.io/_posts/PMing.md

 ---
-date: 2023-07-23
 title: Lessons from Product Managing
 ---
-When I started interning as a product manager at Roblox, I didn't really even know what a product manager does.
-10 weeks in, I can confidently say that I still don't know.
+When I started as a product manager at Roblox, I didn't really even know what a product manager does.
+After doing it, I can confidently say that I still don't know.
 Every PM seems to do it differently.

 There are some general trends, though.
 All the good PMs seem to be constantly thinking about the following things:
 1. *The Customer* - There's a trap of using the metrics you measure to replace the customer.
 Adoption and retention don't tell you how the customer gets value from the product.
 It happens so gradually, though, that you don't realize that you've stopped thinking about the customer.
 And this is the most obvious part of your job as a PM!
 So it's important not to forget about the customer.